 As an MPO with a population of over 200,000 persons, the MPO is classified as a Transportation Management Agency (TMA).
-Every four years, a team from the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) conduct a Certification Review of the Transportation Planning Process for the SKATS TMA.
+Every four years11, a team from the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) conduct a Certification Review of the Transportation Planning Process for the SKATS TMA.

-The most recent certification review took place in June 2020 among FHWA, FTA, staff from the SKATS TMA, as well as staff from ODOT and Salem-Keizer Transit (Cherriots).
+The most recent certification review took place in June 2020 among FHWA, FTA, staff from the SKATS TMA, as well as staff from ODOT and Salem Area Mass Transit District Transit (Cherriots).
 FHWA and FTA issued the final Certification Report on February 8, 2021.
-This 2021 Certification Review Report included six corrective actions (with due dates), six recommendations, and three commendations.
+This 2021 Certification Review Report included six corrective actions (with due dates), six recommendations, and three commendations (see Appendix C).

 On March 10, 2021, FHWA and FTA reviewed the findings in the final report with staff from SKATS, ODOT, and Cherriots (the public transportation provider in the Salem Metropolitan Area) to ensure understanding of the findings and federal actions, deadlines, and expectations.
-FHWA and FTA presented the findings to the SKATS Policy Board on March 23, 2021.
+FHWA and FTA presented the findings to the SKATS Policy Committee on March 23, 2021.
+Since 2021, SKATS has worked to address each of the corrective actions, as discussed below.